Safe Control for Nonlinear Systems Under Faults and Attacks Via Control Barrier Functions: Case Study

 where $a_0^T=[0,1,0,0]$, $a_1^T=[0,-1,0,0]$ and $b_0^T=b_1^T=[0,0.025,0,0]$.
 We impose CBF with relative degree $0$ as constraints to ensure safety.

-\textbf{Simulation Result: } As is shown in Fig.~\ref{fig:yawrate}, we compare the yaw rate trajectory between the proposed HOCBF-based safe control and a baseline assuming all actuators working in good condition.
-Note that the trajectory of proposed scheme stays in the safe region and converge to 0, and hence satisfies safety and stability.
-For comparison, the baseline based on all actuators (including the failed actuator) resulted in a safety violation after first actuator failure.
+\textbf{Simulation Result: } As is shown in Fig.~\ref{fig:yawrate}, we compare the yaw rate trajectory between the baseline and the proposed safe control scheme.
+The baseline identifies actuator failures but still results in safety violations.
+The trajectory of the proposed scheme stays in the safe region and converges to $0$, and hence satisfies safety and stability.